-Legal and Regulatory Issues for Automotive Retail Distribution

-Automotive dealerships and vehicle agencies are highly regulated.
-As most of these companies offer some type of financing, they fall under the regulatory umbrella of TILA, ECOA, FCRA, and others.
-New procedures from the Consumer Financial Protection Board and increased scrutiny from the FTC make it difficult to keep up with the latest information.
+Legal and Regulatory Issues for Automotive Retail Distribution from the FTC make it difficult to keep up with the latest information.
 This course will educate students on the nature of regulation and methods to maintain compliance through the utilization of case studies and real world applications.
 A thorough review of all OSHA, sexual harassment, discrimination, interview techniques, and safeguarding private information rules will be studied.
 Speakers from various groups will be invited on campus to explain best practices.